With summer ending in West Jefferson, now is a good time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can freshen it by flowing thinned bleach through the tube to flush the line.
-Or you can buy a new tube.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s scummy, you can sanitize it by pouring thinned bleach through the tube to flush the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from West Jefferson Plumbing and Heating, Inc. can make your system more efficient and help it last longer.
-We also offer practical service agreements, so you won’t forget to schedule your routine maintenance!
+We also offer convenient service agreements, so you won’t forget to schedule your regular service!